 One of the limitations of this study resides in the heterogeneous nature of the dextran molecules.
 The dextran elaborated by the Leuconostoc bacteria is a polymer of anhydroglucose composed of approximately 95% alpha-(1-6) D-linkages (Figure 2A).
-The remaining linkages account for the branching of dextran, which correlates with its length, so dextran of lower molecular weight are more rod-like and have a narrower size distribution while larger dextrans are more polydisperse60.
+The remaining linkages account for the branching of dextran, which correlates with its length, so dextran of lower molecular weight are more rod-like and have a narrower size distribution while larger dextrans are polydisperse60.
 Therefore, the actual molecular weight of the molecules in each preparation of the 3 kDa dextran ranges from 1.5 to 3.0 kDa, including the fluorescent molecule61.
 Additionally, the fluorescently labeled dextran differ in the number of Texas Red molecules attached to the dextran (degree of labeling).
 It is advisable to use dextran with a degree of labeling of at least 0.4 since a lower degree of labeling will hinder the ability to detect the fluorescently labeled dextran by microscopy.
-The fluorescent dye that is coupled to the dextran and the presence of lysine residues in the fixable versions, will determine the overall charge of the dextran.
+The fluorescent dye coupled to the dextran and the lysine residues in the fixable versions, will determine the overall charge of the dextran.
 This is an important consideration since the cationic selectivity of the MET channel would preferably uptake cationic dextran27.
 Lastly, a lysine-fixable dextran is necessary to reach the resolution displayed in these experiments.
 A non-fixable dextran will continue to diffuse into the tissue hampering its accurate localization and visualization.

-The Airyscan super resolution confocal microscope used to image the organ of Corti samples provided us with twice the resolution, and better signal-to-noise ratio (SNR) compared to a conventional confocal microscope62.
+The LSM 880 confocal microscope equipped with an Airyscan detector used to image the organ of Corti samples provided us with twice the resolution, and better signal-to-noise ratio (SNR) compared to a conventional confocal microscope62.
 Therefore, this microscope allowed us not only to observe the robust dextran accumulation at the cell body but also to pinpoint the accumulation of the dextran at the stereocilia tips and the vesicle-like pattern at the cell body.
 A conventional confocal microscope would allow for the visualization and quantification of the accumulation of fluorescent dextran at the cell body, but it would difficult to distinguish the three rows of stereocilia and the precise localization of the dextran at the tips of the shorter stereocilia rows.
-A similar resolution to the one achieved with the Airyscan could be reach using a conventional confocal microscope with oversampling and deconvolution, although the SNR would be lower than the one reached with the Airyscan.
+A similar resolution to the one achieved with the LSM 880 Airyscan confocal could be reached using a conventional confocal microscope with oversampling and deconvolution, although the SNR would be lower than the one reached with the Airyscan detector.

 In addition to the use of 3 kDa dextran-TR to assay for functional MET channels, this protocol could be further used to study endocytic processes in hair cells since all the dextrans tested reveal an intracellular vesicle-like pattern resembling endocytosis.
 This process was not the focus of our work, and additional studies would be required to fully characterize this phenomenon.